-Using a celebrity to endorse a product in a campaign was a tried and tested advertising strategy once upon a time.
+Using a celebrity to endorse a product in a marketing campaign was a tried and tested advertising strategy once upon a time.
 But there are plenty of us who question every day if Halle Berry is always seen out with a full face of makeup, if Ricky Ponting’s cricket career was in part due to the vitamins he took and whether Katy Perry is really acne free due to the skin care products she uses.

 The advent of the Internet and social media means it is a lot easier for us to check up on those celebrities to see if they actually do support the products they’re often paid a fortune to promote and as a result – this has led to a shift in the way many brands now work with celebrities.